Releasing Emotions with Spontaneous Drawings

 1.)
 As you look at your drawing, how does it make you feel?

-2. How do the colors make you feel?
-For example of the colors are dark, you could you be feeling alone and isolated.
+2.)
+How do the colours make you feel?
+For example, if the colours are dark, could you be feeling alone and isolated?
 If the drawing is playful and bright, is it telling you that you are feeling happy and full of fun?

 3.)
 Is there anything in your drawing that disturbs you?
 If so what?
 Write a few sentences about why this part disturbs you.

 4.)
 What do you like best about your drawing?
-Write a few sentences about why you like this aspect of you drawing.
+Write a few sentences about why you like this aspect of your drawing.

 5.)
 What have you learned from this drawing - about how you feel?